Niuafoʻou (Tonga) 1989

 Notes:

-Monochrome Proofs were done on thin card and in black and white by Walsall Security Printers of London UK,
+Monochrome Proofs were done on thin cards and in black and white by Walsall Security Printers

-The monochrome proofs were, usually, produced in amount of 20, then sent to Tonga
+The monochrome proofs were produced, in amounts of 20, after the Cromalin one, then sent to Tonga

 for the officials to check.